k-nuth/kth/README2.md

 ```

-## Automatic Install using script for Linux (should work for Ubuntu/Fedora)
+## Automatic Installation using script for Linux (tested on Ubuntu 16.04/17.04 and Fedora 26)

-This script will automatically install cmake/pip/conan and then use conan to download/compile/install Bitprim
+This script will automatically try to install cmake/pip/conan and then use conan to download/compile/install Bitprim (files will be installed in a bitprim directory created under the current working directory)

 ```wget -qO- https://raw.githubusercontent.com/bitprim/bitprim/master/install/install_bitprim.sh | bash```

 #### Manual Installation with Conan:
 ```sh